dmotte/docker-images/nbd-server/README.md

 sudo nbd-client 127.0.0.1 -N myimage /dev/nbd0
 ```

+> :warning: **Warning**: NBD **does NOT use encryption or authentication** by default.
+Exposing it directly can allow **unauthorized access** or **data interception**.
+For secure use, always **tunnel NBD traffic over SSH** or run it behind a secure VPN or firewall-restricted interface.

 To disconnect:

 ```bash
 sudo nbd-client -d /dev/nbd0
 ```

+## Tips

+- TODO you can also use `nbd-client ... -u ...` + https://manpages.debian.org/bookworm/nbd-server/nbd-server.5.en.html#unixsock
+- TODO this by default runs as root inside the container, but you can extend this image adding an unprivileged user

 ## Development

 See the [related section in the main README](/README.md#development).

-## TODO

-TODO you can also use `nbd-client ... -u ...` + https://manpages.debian.org/bookworm/nbd-server/nbd-server.5.en.html#unixsock

-TODO this by default runs as root inside the container, but you can extend this image adding an unprivileged user

-TODO warning: NBD does **not use encryption or authentication** by default.
-Exposing it directly can allow **unauthorized access** or **data interception**.
-For secure use, always tunnel NBD traffic over **SSH** or run it behind a secure VPN or firewall-restricted interface.

 ## Links